ChristopherDrum/pez/README.md

 Inform7 is technically the more relevant language to use these days, but at my current experience level it is too large and machine-dependent (very graphics/UI-heavy; maybe there is a subset I can target?) to tackle for this project.
 I've been using the Inform6 compiler, which gives us a little more flexibility in the compilation to target the limitations of specific interpreters (see #Playing below)

 ### Building Inform6
-It couldn't be simpler.
-Assuming `cosmocc` is in your `$PATH` and you're in the `inform6` folder:
-`cosmocc -o inform6 inform.c`
+The code can be cloned from: https://github.com/DavidKinder/Inform6<br><br>
+[It's super simple to compile](https://github.com/DavidKinder/Inform6#using-inform-6) and we can trivially modify its compilation to point to `cosmocc`.
+From inside the `inform6` repo folder:<br>`cosmocc -o inform6 *.c`

 ## DialogC
-A newcomer to the scene, the interactive fiction is working to keep the project alive (appears to have been abandoned?)
-The language is quite different to Inform, taking a very Prolog "logic based" approach.
-This is similar to the change made to Inform from 6 to 7, however the languages couldn't be more different.
+A newcomer to the scene, the interactive fiction community is working to keep the project alive (appears to have been abandoned?)
+[The Dialog language is quite different to Inform](https://linusakesson.net/dialog/index.php), taking a very Prolog "logic based" approach.
+This is conceptually similar to the changes made in Inform from v6 to v7.

 Where Inform7 takes a "literate" and "English language-like" approach, Dialog looks and feels more like a "typical" programming language.
-However, at the end of the day it can compile itself down to the same z-machine opcodes as Inform.
-If I write another text adventure, I will most likely write it in Dialog.
+However, at the end of the day it compiles itself down to the same z-machine opcodes as Inform.

-Dialog can only target .z5 and higher for its builds, so they won't run on the interpreters in this list (yet).
-But a .z8 file compiled using this APE build ran perfectly in Status Line, so I feel confident the APE workflow will be sound.
+Dialog can only target .z5 and higher for its builds, which will run on the `dfrotz` interpreter.
+I tested with compiling a .z8 file using this APE build and it ran perfectly in Status Line, so I feel confident an APE-based workflow for Dialog will be sound.

 ### Building DialogC
-Again, it was simplicity, just copying some text from the makefile.
-I think now it could probably be have been built using the `cosmos` buid of `make` and running the makefile directly.
+Sorce code can be downloaded from: https://hd0.linusakesson.net/files/dialog-0m03_0_46.zip

+The Dialog source includes a makefile, but it isn't strictly necessary.<br>Run either of these from inside `/dialog-0m03_0_46/src`

+- Using the makefile: `/cosmocc/bin/make -j dialogc`<br>
-`cosmocc -DVERSION=\"0m/03\" -o dialogc frontend.c backend_z.c runtime_z.c blorb.c dumb_output.c dumb_report.c arena.c ast.c parse.c compile.c eval.c accesspred.c unicode.c backend.c aavm.c backend_aa.c crc32.c`
+- Invoking `cosmocc` directly: `cosmocc -DVERSION=\"0m/03\" -o dialogc frontend.c backend_z.c runtime_z.c blorb.c dumb_output.c dumb_report.c arena.c ast.c parse.c compile.c eval.c accesspred.c unicode.c backend.c aavm.c backend_aa.c crc32.c`

 # Playing
 Once we have our code written and compiled into a z-machine ready file, we need to be able to play and test it.
 That's where a z-machine interpreter comes in.
 I've written a full-featured one called Status Line for the Pico-8 in Lua, but of course we need a C-based one for this project.